 Let’s say I observe a distant foreigner moving closeby from the usual bag of prejudices.
 Now, the words ‘distant’ and ‘foreigner’, when put together (culturally-geographically), fall under an undesirable type of abnormal from my programmed perspective.
 They add an alarming pressure to my survival system because of unfamiliar traits which may affect me in a bad way.

 I’ve heard good things about them, but I’ve also heard plenty of bad things about them from television.
-In frustration, my mind enters into a super-cautious mode from years of mass programming.
+In frustration, my mind enters into a super-cautious mode from years of mass programming by my western culture.
 I also feel threatened for the long-term as their ways might one day take over my ways.
-Regardless of whether these prejudices are valid or not, they always stop me in my tracks and take my energy as I tense up to either the unknown or the ill-equipped known.
+Regardless of whether these prejudices are valid or not, they always stop me in my tracks and take my energy as I tense up to either the unknown or the ill-equipped known, if that makes sense.

 Therefore, I’m now in defence mode.
 I see ‘him/her’ or ‘it’ (symbol) as unpredictable, an unmapped entity or thing that potentially threatens my way of life and freedom.
 Or according to my beliefs/programming, I see someone or something extreme.
 When in fact, ‘he/she’ or ‘it’ probably isn’t.

-Which also means, the abnormal-version process stays outstanding and takes forever to go into the boring-old-normal list, unlike in the reverse scenario when the attraction was strong and then it dissipated.
-Because when there had been an element of appeal, I would happily make contact with the object or person, especially to the point of exploitation.
-This then resulted in losing the appeal toward ‘it’ or ‘him/her’.
+Which also means, the abnormal-version process stays outstanding and takes forever to go into the boring-old-normal list, unlike in the reverse scenario when the attraction was strong and then it dissipated soon after.
+Because when there had been an element of appeal, I would happily make contact with the object or person, especially to the point of exploitation as I latched on.
+This resulted in losing the appeal toward ‘it’ or ‘him/her’.
 But when I felt resistance instead, I didn’t make contact and I avoided everything by all means possible.
-This then resulted in maintaining the replusion towards ‘it’ or ‘him/her’.
+This then resulted in maintaining the repulsion towards ‘it’ or ‘him/her’.

 Therefore, I definitely needed a way to flip this paradigm around for the sake of conserving my energy.
 Otherwise, the psychological tap is left dripping, leaking energy that could be saved and used for essential things.

 Besides, I dare say the same interpretation would stick to the person viewing the telescope back onto me.
-Surely, since I was bred here on this side and grabbed hold of a certain mixture of both local and broader chemicals made available to me (psychological hand-me-downs, physical stimulants and odd, subtle fields of reality), then this fuel and life which is perfectly normal to me would be seen as bizarre to others.
+Surely, since I was bred here on this side of the world and grabbed hold of a certain mixture of both local and broader chemicals made available to me (psychological hand-me-downs and physical stimulants coupled in with odd, subtle fields of reality), then this fuel and life which is perfectly normal to me would be seen as bizarre to others, quite naturally.
 And the degree of my ab-normalisation would equal the distance between me and my observer.
 The further apart our worlds are, the more ab-normal we appear to be to one another.

 Perhaps now, I’m the one who’s far, far from normal when viewed by great lengths.
 Especially as my shape, in particular, ended up the result of a kid who dived headfirst into stimuli (more so than others) after secretly extending his boundaries.